CoderTaegyeong/CoderTaegyeong.github.io/README.md

 There's an option for Korean now.
 Click the global icon on the left-top to hide the language selector options, re-click to reveal it again.

 ## Progress
 Almost finished, but I think I need more projects to put in.
-I'm going to put just one or two more.
+I'm going to make just one or two more.
 (June 22th, 2020)

 ## Issues
 There are no issues yet.